FluxML/Flux.jl/docs/src/models/basics.md

 ## Building Layers

 It's common to create more complex models than the linear regression above.
-For example, we might want to have two linear layers with a nonlinearity like [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) (`σ`) in between them.
-In the above style we could write this as:
+For example, we might want to have two linear layers with a nonlinearity like [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) in between them.
+We could write this as:

 ```julia
 using Flux